 - Why a Travel Break Can Be the Best Career Move You’ll Ever Make

 Breaking it to friends is quite a bit easier for most people.
-Your friends aren’t going to have the same concerns as your parents and family members.
+For most people, particular you younger folks without kids, your friends aren’t going to have the same concerns as your parents and family members.
 Telling friends is typically fun, as they are going to be surprised but excited for you, telling you how envious they are.
 This is the best time to corner them into visiting you at some point along the trip as well.
 Start planting that seed from the get-go, as having loved ones come to visit you during your trip is an amazing experience.

 Telling friends doesn’t come with quite as much planning, and most of the time it’s not necessary to come with an arsenal of motivational stories and inspiration to make them feel more at ease.
 A lot of times the news just gets blurted out at a bar at some random time.
 But you may have a few friends who just don’t get it.
 For those negative people in your life, you may have to take a different approach.

 Not everyone is going to be on board with your idea.
-There are people who just don’t have any interest in traveling and simply don’t understand why someone would ever want to go on a RTW trip.
+There are people who just don’t have any interest in traveling and simply don’t understand why someone would ever want to go on a trip like this.
 Accepting that those are their feelings is the first step.
 Then simply explaining why you are doing what you are doing is next.
 They still might not understand it, but that’s all right.

 People who just don’t understand